Suspicious attachments report

 This graph shows messages broken down as follows:

-- Encrypted—Number of messages with encrypted attachments
+- Encrypted—Number of messages with encrypted attachments.
+Encrypted attachments cannot be scanned for malware.

 Note: You can hide lines in the graph by clicking on the legend.
 For example, click Contain scripts to hide this data.
 This is especially useful if one line overlaps another.